killercup/scribbles/content/posts/2026-05-02-niche-int-types-in-rust.md

 [play2]: https://play.rust-lang.org/?version=nightly&mode=debug&edition=2024&gist=d4c7bf6936d2bcef89455e7e271fba76

+I'm not sure about the `transmute` being the *best* way to do this, but `pattern_type!` produces a new type and I couldn't figure out how to construct it otherwise.

 Given the lack of actual documentation and RFC[^missed], I think it's fair to classify this feature as even more nightly than the other one.